Chakita/data-512-homework_2/README.md

 ### Data inconsistency
 Some of the fields contained names of political parties as opposed to an actual politician.
 One occurance that was caught is ```8th National Assembly of Slovenia``` that was manually removed from the CSV.
+There were some people in the list of politicians that have a different primary occupation (that they are well known for) but have also had careers in politics.
+We retain these cases in our analysis since we still consider them to be politicians.

 ## Research Implications
 While working on the analysis, I found out about the ```country-converter``` package which was pretty handy to map countries to regions.
 For this analysis, we map each country to the region that is the lowest in the hierarchy (for example, we map India to South Asia and Singapore to South East Asia).
 I found that these regions are actually the [United Nations geoscheme](https://en.wikipedia.org/wiki/United_Nations_geoscheme#:~:text=The%20United%20Nations%20geoscheme%20is,on%20the%20M49%20coding%20classification.) which is a scheme that divides 248 countries into 22 geographical subregions.